Borders XC

 Also.
 Please note:

 Numbers MUST be worn on the front and be visible.
 If original number is lost then a replacement must be visible and legible.
-All runners are also required to wear their timing chip wristband.

 Marshals instructions MUST be obeyed at all times.